Guchito/Product-Manager/README.md

     ```

 3. **Set up environment variables:**
-    Create a `.env` file in the root directory and add the following:
+    Create a `.env` file in the server root directory and add the following:
     ```
     DB_URL=your_database_url
     ```